Raccoons-Rise-Up/server/README.md

 ### Commands
 `help [cmd]` - Display a list of helpful commands or get specific information about a specified command.
+`whois [playername]` See information about a specific player.
+`clear [playername]` Reset specific players stats, if no arguments are given the command will clear the entire database.
 `exit` - Allow the server to shutdown properly and then exit the application.
+(Pressing the 'X' top right will forcefully close the console and nothing will get saved)

 ### Logging
 ```cs